Contrastive Conformal Sets: Reproducibility Details

 \section{Reproducibility Details}

-\paragraph{3D Simulation Setup (Mixed Distribution).} To evaluate the learned metrics on complex, non-spherical geometries, we simulate a 3D dataset ($d=3$) comprising 5 distinct classes, each containing 5,000 points.
-The cluster centers are uniformly distributed along a circle of radius 2.5 with a slight sinusoidal elevation in the $z$-axis.
+\paragraph{3D Simulation Setup (Mixed Distribution).} To evaluate the learned covering sets on complex, non-spherical geometries, we simulate a 3D dataset ($d=3$) comprising 5 distinct classes, each containing 5,000 points.
+The cluster centers are uniformly distributed along a circle of radius 4 with a slight sinusoidal elevation in the $z$-axis.
 To create the ``mixed'' geometry, the first two classes are generated as anisotropic Gaussians by stretching a random covariance matrix along a randomly selected axis by a factor of $U(3, 5)$.
 The remaining three classes are generated as ``banana'' (crescent) distributions by sampling points along 3D arcs (base radius 1.5), applying random orthogonal rotations, and injecting isotropic Gaussian noise ($\sigma = 1.0$).
 See \cref{fig:3d-simulation-clusters}.

-For the experimental pipeline, we bypass the neural encoder and optimize the metric parameters directly on the 3D coordinates.
+For the experimental pipeline, we bypass the neural encoder and optimize the set parameters directly on the 3D coordinates.
 The dataset is partitioned into 60\% for training and 40\% for conformal calibration and testing (split equally).
-During training, we sample $k=200$ positive and negative instances per anchor.
-The metric parameters are optimized for 30 epochs using SGD with a learning rate of $0.01$, a batch size of 256, and gradient clipping at $1.0$.
-For methods incorporating volume regularization, the balancing weight is set to $\lambda = 0.05$.
+During training, we sample $k=500$ positive and negative instances per anchor.
+The set parameters are optimized for 150 epochs using SGD with a learning rate of $0.3$, a batch size of 256, and gradient clipping at $1.0$.
+For methods incorporating volume regularization, the balancing weight is set to $\lambda = 0.001$.
+The simulated experiments are averaged over 20 seeds (0-19), and the data is generated in the first seed and then held fixed in the following seeds.

-\paragraph{Datasets and Pretrained Models.} We conduct experiments on CIFAR-100 \citep{cifar100}, accessed directly via \texttt{torchvision}, and ImageNet-100 \citep{imagenet100}, a 100-class subset of ImageNet available via Kaggle.
-CIFAR-100 experiments are averaged over 5 random seeds, while ImageNet-100 experiments are averaged over 3 random seeds.
-For our backbones, we utilize a ResNet-18 model pretrained on ImageNet-1K (loaded via \texttt{torchvision}) and a RepVGG-a2 model, with pretrained weights downloaded from \href{https://github.com/chenyaofo/pytorch-cifar-models}{this repository}.
+\paragraph{Datasets and Pretrained Models.} We conduct experiments on CIFAR100 \citep{cifar100}, accessed directly via \texttt{torchvision}, and ImageNet100 \citep{imagenet100}, a 100-class subset of ImageNet-1K available via Kaggle, as well as STL10, a partially labeled image dataset with most training data unlabeled.
+All experiments are averaged over 6 random seeds (42--47).
+For our backbones, we utilize a RepVGG-A2 model with pretrained weights downloaded from \href{https://github.com/chenyaofo/pytorch-cifar-models}{this repository}\footnote{https://github.com/chenyaofo/pytorch-cifar-models}, a ResNet-18 model pretrained on ImageNet-1K (loaded via \texttt{torchvision}), and a ResNet18-SimCLR model trained using SimCLR on partially labeled STL10.